 During active addiction, you will often keep an unkempt appearance, which is also an indicator that you may be suffering from substance abuse.

 The most obvious signs of Adderall addiction correspond to the behaviors you exhibit when you’re abusing stimulants.
 You might be acting out of character and become more aggressive toward people you are close with.
 Also, you might not be able to function properly or handle situations accordingly when you are on or off Adderall.

 Adderall addiction and even short-term use can cause many unwanted emotional and mental side effects.
-The use of addictive substances, especially stimulants, creates permanent and altered brain chemistry, resulting in a number of mood swings, hostility, and can even psychosis.
+The use of addictive substances, especially stimulants, creates permanent and altered brain chemistry, resulting in various mood swings, hostility, and even psychosis.

-If you are suffering from a mental illness or predisposed to schizophrenia or other major mental disorders, your chances of suffering from a psychosis are greater and the outcome is potentially fatal.
-It can lead to negative consequences that you may not be able to get out of such as jail, homicide, or self-inflicted pain.
+If you have a mental illness or predisposed to schizophrenia or other major mental disorders, your chances of suffering from psychosis are greater, and the outcome is potentially fatal.
+It can lead to negative consequences that you may not be able to get out of, such as jail, homicide, or self-inflicted pain.

 Although you may think these things cannot happen to you, there is no way to tell, especially if you are pushing the limit when it comes to the overconsumption of drugs or alcohol.

 Active addiction to any substance creates tension throughout relationships with your family, close friends, or loved ones.
-Adderall addiction is hard to detect and most of the time, individuals who take it might be in denial of their addiction because the drug is prescribed by a doctor.
+Adderall addiction is hard to detect, and most of the time, individuals who take it might be in denial of their addiction because a doctor prescribes the drug.